Estremenho dialect

 Estremenho is a dialect of European Portuguese spoken in the former provinces of Estremadura and Beira Litoral and is part of the central-southern dialects.

 The variety of Lisbon, which is used to form the basis for the pattern of European Portuguese, is within this dialect.
+The Lisbon dialect that serves as the basis of standard European Portuguese is the one used for official and written purposes in Angola, Cape Verde, East Timor, Guinea-Bissau, Macau, Mozambique, and São Tomé and Príncipe.

 Characteristics

 The Estremenhan dialects present the following characteristics: